Aum-Kaara/Logic_App_Docker_Image/README.md

-# How to create Docker Image of Azure Logic App Standard and Deploy in Azure Kubernetes service AKS
+# How to create Docker Image of Azure Logic App Standard and Deploy in Azure Kubernetes service (AKS)
-This articles gives you overview of How to create Docker Image of Azure Logic app and How to push image into azure Container Registry (ACR) and How to deploy ACR image into AKS
+This articles gives you overview of
+- How to create Docker Image of Azure Logic app
+- How to push image into azure Container Registry (ACR) and
+- How to deploy ACR image into AKS

 ### Pre-requisites
 - Docker for Desktop